 5 Rounds for time:

-Any time a half-mile run is the “rest” during a workout, you know you’re in for a grind.
-The key to this one is controlling your breathing during the run and breaking the pull ups and kettlebell swings into manageable sets.
+When a half-mile run becomes your “rest” during a workout, you know you’re in for a tough grind.
+Focus on controlling your breathing during the run and break the pull-ups and kettlebell swings into manageable sets.

 2.)
 “The Kettlebell Mile”